 It can be hard to choose the best balance transfer card offer.
 To help you narrow it down, here are the details of our favorites:

-9-month 0% intro balance transfer periodThis credit card is good for those who do not have a lot of debt or those who can pay big sums of money monthly.
-Since the 0% intro APR period is relatively short – 9-months – you should be really careful with your calculations.
+15-month 0% intro balance transfer periodThis credit card is good for those with debt who can pay rather big sums of money monthly.
+The 0% intro APR period is quite standard – 15 months – you may want to make a repayment plan to stay on track.
 Your ongoing interest rate will apply after the promo 0% APR is over, so you should be sure you can pay off the balance on time.
-Don’t forget to take into account a 3% fee that applies to each balance transferred.
+Don’t forget to take into account a 3% fee that applies to each balance transferred during the zero introductory period.
 In addition to a balance transfer option, this card comes with a 0% intro APR on purchases, cash back rewards, and has no annual fee.
 When the transferred balance is paid off, you can keep this card to earn cash back on all your purchases.

 18-month 0% intro balance transfer periodIf your credit is a little worse for wear due to carrying balances on high-interest-rate credit cards, you can still qualify for a great balance transfer card.
 This one only requires that you have average or better credit to be approved, and you’ll have a year and a half to pay off your balance without being charged any interest.
 The balance transfer fee is standard - 3% fee for each balance transfer.
 You’ll also get 5% cash back on purchases in rotating categories that change each quarter if you sign up (up to the quarterly maximum), and 1% back on every dollar you spend anywhere else.
 There is no annual fee for this card, and you’ll be able to track your FICO score each month for free using a Discover Credit Score card online service.

-This card does not have a long 0% intro APR on balance transfers, but comes with some other benefits you may like.
-The zero intro APR on balance transfers will be given for 9 months, which is enough to transfer and pay off a small amount of debt.
+This card also has rather standard 0% intro APR period on balance transfers, but comes with some other benefits you may like.
+The zero intro APR on balance transfers will be given for 15 months, which is enough to transfer and pay off a good bunch of debt.
 If you are planning to make purchases while paying off the transferred balance, then this card will reward you with 3% cash back for dining, 2% cash back for groceries, and 1% for all other purchases.
-This card has no annual fee and has no foreign transaction fee, but there is a balance transfer fee of 3% on the amounts transferred within the first nine months.
+This card has no annual fee and has no foreign transaction fees, but there is a balance transfer fee of 3% on the amounts transferred within the first fifteen months.

 Why Balance Transfers are a Good Thing